Saint Julian (album): Album cover

 The album's cover was shot by English photographer Peter Ashworth, who said of the shoot, "The pose for the album cover was standing with his arms outstretched, as if being crucified.
 It was freezing.
 One of the coldest nights of the year.
 It took many hours for me and Bruno Tilley, the art director, to light the entire space with heavy duty parcan lights running from a generator truck just out of sight."
+It’s believed the photo’s location was a scrap yard near Tamworth.